amigobv/OfficePresenceCalculator/README.md

 # Office Presence Calculator

-This application is written in JavaScript and uses NodeJS framework.
-Using the Electron framework the application can be executed as a standalone application.
+This application is written in JavaScript and uses the Electron framework, which makes is possible for the application can run as a standalone application.